Vaquero

-In Northern Mexico, Southwestern United States, and Western Canada, the remnants of major and distinct vaquero traditions remain, most popular today as the Californio (California), Neomexicano (New Mexico), and Tejano (Texas) traditions.
-In Central and South America, as well as the Asia-Pacific, there are related traditions.

 The cowboys of the Great Basin still use the term "buckaroo", which may be a corruption of vaquero, to describe themselves and their tradition.
-Many in Llano Estacado and along the southern Rio Grande prefer the term vaquero.
-While the indigenous and Hispanic communities in the age-old Nuevo México and New Mexico Territory regions use the term caballero, this term is likewise used in the Andes regions of South America.
+Many in Llano Estacado and along the southern Rio Grande prefer the term vaquero, while the indigenous and Hispanic communities in the age-old Nuevo México and New Mexico Territory regions use the term caballero.
+Vaquero heritage remains in the culture of Mexico (Especially in Northern Mexico), along with the Californio (California), Neomexicano (New Mexico), Tejano (Texas), Central, and South America, as well as other places where there are related traditions.

 Etymology

-Vaquero is a Spanish word for a herder of cattle.
-It derives from vaca, meaning "cow", which in turn comes from the Latin word vacca.
+Vaquero is the Spanish word for cowherd or cattle-herder, from vaca, meaning "cow", and the suffix -ero used in nouns to indicate a trade, job, occupation, profession or position.
+It derived from the Medieval vaccārius, which means cowherd, from vacca, meaning “cow”, and the suffix -ārius used to form nouns denoting an agent of use, such as a dealer or artisan, from other nouns.